gabbepond/my-skeleton-app/README.md

 **Insecure Questions component**: [(https://github.com/gabbepond/my-skeleton-app/blob/master/src/routes/tutorial/bindings/%2Bpage.svelte)] src/routes/tutorial/bindings/+page.svelte.

-# This is where you can find the code for my Insecure Questions component.
+- This is where you can find the code for my Insecure Questions component.
 I will be using this component in my SvelteKit app.

-# I also created an Awesome Fanasty Baseball Page for the LA Dodger MLB BAseball.
+- I also created an Awesome Fanasty Baseball Page for the LA Dodgers MLB Baseball.

 # create-svelte